 Unfortunately, the Rotorua Museum is currently closed for earthquake-retrofitting renovations for the foreseeable future.
 You can find more information about the closure and re-opening on the official website.

 On your visit, you may want to take a cruise to Mokoia Island in the centre of the lake.
 It’s a sanctuary for many of New Zealand’s endangered birdlife. and a sacred place in Maori culture.
-Your guide will explain why and show you how the Maoris use the island’s plants for cooking and to heal the sick.
+Your guide will explain why and show you how the Maoris use the island’s plants for cooking and for healing the sick.

 Hobbiton is also surrounded by beautiful tranquil landscapes and excellent walking & hiking trails.
 If you spend more than a day in Matamata, be sure to explore the area.